liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

                 - view.jsp
     - pom.xml

+The `portlet-plugin/src/main/java/` directory holds the portlet's Java source code (e.g., `com.liferay.sample.SamplePortlet.java`), and `portlet-plugin/src/main/webapp` holds it's web source code.
+If you've created any portlet plugins using the Plugins SDK, you might have noted it uses a different directory structure.

-There are a couple of directory structure differences between plugin projects created using Liferay Maven archetypes and those created using the Liferay Plugins SDK.
-The following table illustrates the differences in location of the Java source code and web source code.
+The following table illustrates the differences in location of the Java source and web source code for a Maven project and a Plugins SDK project:

 Location    | &nbsp;Maven project | &nbsp;Plugins SDK project |
 ----------- | ----------------- | --------------------- |
 Java source | `src/main/java`   | `docroot/WEB-INF/src` |
 Web source  | `src/main/webapp` | `docroot`             |

-To view the anatomy of a portlet developed by Ant, visit the [Anatomy of a Portlet](https://www.liferay.com/documentation/liferay-portal/6.1/development/-/ai/anatomy-of-a-portl-4) section in this guide.
+To view the full directory structure of a portlet developed by Ant, visit our [Anatomy of a Portlet](https://www.liferay.com/documentation/liferay-portal/6.1/development/-/ai/anatomy-of-a-portl-4) section in this guide.

 #### Deployment

-To deploy your portlet plugin, follow the instructions in the *Deploying Liferay plugins with Maven* section.
+To deploy your portlet plugin, follow the instructions detailed above in *Deploying Liferay plugins with Maven*.

 Congratulations!
-You have successfully created a Liferay portlet plugin using Maven.
+You successfully created a Liferay portlet plugin using Maven.

 #### More Information

-For detailed information on creating all kinds of portlets, see the [*Portlet Development*](http://www.liferay.com/documentation/liferay-portal/6.1/development/-/ai/portlet-developme-3) chapter of this guide.
+For detailed information on creating portlet plugins, see the [*Portlet Development*](http://www.liferay.com/documentation/liferay-portal/6.1/development/-/ai/portlet-developme-3) chapter of this guide.

-Next, let's run through a brief example for developing a theme plugin using Maven.
+You can also develop theme plugins using Maven; we'll demonstrate in the next section.

 ### Developing Liferay Theme Plugins with Maven

-Imagine yourself sitting in a luxurious chair next to a bustling fire on a cold winter's night (in front of your computer, of course).
-Now imagine yourself sitting on a cold hard wooden chair inside a cubicle (again on your computer).
+Imagine yourself sitting in a luxurious armchair next to a crackling, dancing fire; shadows dance on the tapestry-covered wall, and a cat is purring softly from its perch atop the mantle.
+You're passing this cold winter's night in grand style (in front of your computer, of course).
+Now imagine yourself sitting on a cold hard wooden chair inside an off-white cubicle with empty walls (you're still in front of your computer, of course).
+These two descriptions paint two very different pictures, but both describe what you're doing (sitting and computing).
+Changing the "scenery" of your portal sets the mood for your users.
-These two descriptions paint two very different pictures, but describe what you're doing all the same.
-This "change in scenery" for your portal can really set the mood for your users.
-Luckily, you can develop your own theme plugin using Maven so your portal has a lasting effect on anyone who visits it.
+We'll show you how to develop your own theme plugin (i.e., your "scenery") using Maven so your portal has a lasting impression on anyone who visits.

 #### Creating a Theme Plugin

-The process of creating a theme plugin is similar to the previous portlet we created.
-Our theme plugin demonstration also assumes you have already created the `sample-parent-project` and `pom.xml`.
+Theme plugin creation is similar to portlet plugin creation.
+We'll start by assuming you already created the `sample-parent-project` and its `pom.xml`.

-To create a Liferay theme plugin project follow the *Creating Liferay plugin projects with Maven* section.
+To create your Liferay theme plugin project follow the *Creating Liferay Plugin Projects with Maven* section.

 ---

- ![tip](../../images/tip-pen-paper.png)**Tip**: As you use Maven's Archetype tool to generate your theme project, you can filter on group ID "liferay", or even group ID / artifact ID combination "liferay:theme", to find the Liferay theme archetypes.
+ ![tip](../../images/tip-pen-paper.png)**Tip**: As you use Maven's Archetype tool to generate your theme project, you can filter on group ID "liferay", or even the group ID/artifact ID combination "liferay:portlet", to more easily find the Liferay portlet archetypes.

 ---

 #### Anatomy

-A theme project created from the *com.liferay.maven.archetypes:liferay-theme-archetype* has the following
+A theme project created from the *com.liferay.maven.archetypes:liferay-theme-archetype* has the following directory structure:
-anatomy:

 - sample-theme/
     - pom.xml